rikvdkleij/intellij-haskell/README.md

 # Remarks
 1. IntelliJ's Build action is not (yet) implemented.
 Project is built when project is opened and when needed, e.g. library code is changed and user navigates to test code;
 2. `About Haskell Project` in `Help` menu shows which Haskell GHC/tools are used by plugin for project;
-3. Intero depends on `libtinfo-dev`.
+3. GHC depends on `libtinfo-dev`.
 On Ubuntu you can install it with `sudo apt-get install libtinfo-dev`;
 4. Haskell tools depends on `libgmp3-dev zlib1g-dev`.
 On Ubuntu you can install them with `sudo apt-get install libgmp3-dev zlib1g-dev`;
 5. Cabal's internal libraries are not (yet) supported;
 6. Cabal's common stanzas are not (yet) supported;